 Do certain supplements or diets help fertility?

-A diet that is high in antioxidants could be beneficial to help preserve fertility or help when you’re trying to conceive.
+A diet high in antioxidants could be beneficial to help preserve fertility or help when you’re trying to conceive.
 But, Dr. Williams shared that there isn’t any known data that supports a specific diet.
 But a balanced diet that’s high in antioxidants may be beneficial for fertility.

 As far as specific supplements for women who are trying to conceive, you should speak to your physician.